 Early birds hear the tweet.
 You can gain early access to deals and discounts by following companies on Facebook and Twitter.
 Connect with airlines or bulk ticket buyers and watch for promo codes to save extra.
-Cheap Tickets (@cheaptickets) recently tweeted a deal for 23% off participating hotel stays in France and Italy.
-Companies post deals exclusive to social media.
+Cheap Tickets (@cheaptickets) tweeted a deal for 18% off participating hotel stays.
+Some companies post deals exclusive to social media.
 Some are brand specific, like @ClifBar or @Quaker.
 Others, such as @MoneyTalksNews or @DealsCollege, compile deals and send out Tweets of special sales at Macy’s and other well-known department stores.

 Winner!
 Winner!
-The same companies hold giveaways on their pages or ask for retweets or replies on Twitter to win gifts. @Quaker tweeted about a giveaway to the first 100 people to arrive at a specific location.
-Some sites work to alert followers to giveaways of all types, like GiveawayNow.com (@GiveawayNow). #Giveaway also lists current giveaways.
+The same companies hold giveaways on their pages or ask for retweets or replies on Twitter to win gifts.
+Some sites work to alert followers to giveaways of all types.
+Look for brand names on Twitter, Instagram, and Facebook and follow them for deals and giveaways.

 Post for a goal or a tweet success.
 If you are looking for a deal on a specific item, don’t wait.
 Tweet or post a note to the company, outlining your need.
 I wanted to buy an electric lawn mower and had my eye on a particular brand and model.
 I tweeted to a distributor and asked if there were any discounts available.
 I received 10% off the price and free shipping from the distributor – and I love the lawn mower.
 Do you have a beef with a company?
 Let your followers know, and include a hashtag or Twitter name of the company in question.
 Sometimes the bird with the loudest squawk gets the worm.
 Typing a period at the beginning of the post and before the Twitter name makes the post viewable by the company’s followers.
 But be respectful.

 Pennywise, pound sign savvy.
 The pound sign is now dubbed the “hashtag” and is a favorite of Twitter followers and Instagram users – and it often leaks into Facebook and Linkedin conversations.
 It lumps posts into categories.
 Typing in generic words like “coupon” or “promo” can bring up countless ways to save.
 Don’t be afraid to post your own hashtag and state your reason.
-Want to go to Africa on safari?
 Pounding social media sites with a hashtag may cause a company to approach you with a great deal.

 Become a DIY home project master.
 You can save money by DIY.
 YouTube is loaded with how-to videos that allow you to spend less on repair.
 And while you might not get the in-depth instructions you would in a YouTube how-to video, you will save money and discover some unique ideas for home décor and organization ideas with step-by-step visuals on Pinterest.
 You can find just about anything from turning an old cabinet into a coffee table, to cool wall art and frame ideas, to a gazillion uses for Mason jars.
 Twitter feeds will alert you to posts on DIY sites – start following your favorites.